AVA Board of Directors

-Warwick is an experienced equine practitioner who has practiced in the Northern Suburbs of Perth for over 30 years.
-He has held numerous positions on the EVA executive, including President, and during this time was involved in issues such as Hendra, Equine Influenza, Racing Licensing and governance change.
+Warwick is an experienced equine practitioner who has practised in the Northern Suburbs of Perth for over 30 years.
+He has held numerous positions on the Equine Veterinarians Australia executive, including President, and during this time was involved in issues such as Hendra, Equine Influenza, Racing Licensing and governance change.
 He is an ex-Chairman and Director of Equestrian Australia.
-He currently owns and manages a 5 vet equine hospital and has previously owned mixed and small animal based practices.
-Warwick is an AVA Fellow.
+He currently works as an independent clinician and veterinary business consultant.

 David worked in mixed practice for 20 years, before taking up an academic career at the University of Melbourne, where he graduated with a PhD in animal welfare in 2018.
 David has been an AVA member since graduating from the University of Melbourne in 1990.
 He has spent time as an employee, an employer, as deputy president of the Veterinary Practitioners Board of Victoria and as a member of the Victorian Government Animal Welfare Advisory Committee.
 He currently works part-time at Apiam Animal Health, the University of Melbourne and is Editor-in-chief of the AVJ.
 A Fellow of the AVA, David has held the positions of ACV Scientific Officer and Scientific Convenor of the AVA Annual Conference.
 David has been a member of the AVA since graduation in 1990.